ejstokke/designpractice_saxen_replicate/README.md

-# designpractice_saxen_replicate
+# Replicating the design of Saxen.no
-Practicing design by quickly recreating/replicating the front page of saxen.no
+This page is an attempt at copying the design of saxen.no from scratch for the sole purpose of practice

 ## Commands
 `npm install` to install dependencies

 `npm run dev` to start server with hot reload